brunonova/nautilus-admin/CONTRIBUTING.md

 The Python code was indented using tabs.

-If you add any translatable string to the extension, pleas run the "generate-pot-file.sh" script to update the translation template.
+If you add any translatable string to the extension, please run the "generate-pot-file.sh" script to update the translation template.